- Teaching & Student Learning

 Early Career Faculty Development Grants

-The Early Career Faculty Professional Devleopment Fund is available for pre-tenure and pre-promotion early career faculty to travel to a conference or workshop that will benefit their professional development, or to meet with fund managers.
-Typically, the support will be available for use during the summer or fall semester following the faculty member's first year on campus.
+The Early Career Faculty Professional Development Fund is available for pre-tenure and pre-promotion early career faculty to travel to a conference or workshop that will benefit their professional development, or to meet with fund managers.
+Typically, the support will be available starting the summer or fall semester following the faculty member's first year on campus.

 This fund is available for early career faculty to travel to a conference or workshop that will benefit their professional development; or to meet with fund managers.

-Prepare a one-page, single spaced proposal which clearly identifies the conference or workshop name, location, dates, or the location of the fund manager.
+Prepare a one-page, single spaced proposal which clearly identifies the conference or workshop name, location, dates, or the location of the fund manager, and a line-item budget.
 Provide a description of how the activities will benefit your professional development.
 Preference will be given to activites that offer multiple opportunities for professional development.
-Submit your proposal to firstname.lastname@example.org or mail to 207 Norwood Hall
+Submit your proposal to email@example.com or drop off at Library G8.
+Should your plans change for any reason, you must re-submit an application to a new conference or experience.

 Awards will be determined based on:

-- Explanation of how your participation in the conference, workshop, or visit with fund managers fits into your overall plan for acheiving your goals.
+- Explanation of how your participation in the conference, workshop or visit with fund managers fits into your overall plan for achieving your goals.

-If your request is funded, a one page report describing the conference activities and outcomes is required upon return from your trip.
+If your request is funded, a one-page report describing the conference activities and outcomes is required upon return from your trip.
 Every year we invite some awardees back to the early career faculty forums to discuss your experiences with the next class of new faculty.
+Questions can be directed to the CAFE office by emailing firstname.lastname@example.org, calling (573) 341-6713, or visiting Library G8.

-Contact the CAFE office by emailing email@example.com, or stopping by 207 Norwood Hall
+Contact the CAFE office by emailing email@example.com, or stopping by Library G-8.